deephdc/audio-classification-tf/README.md

 to *start at zero*).
 The `classes.txt` file translates those label numbers to label names.
 Finally the `info.txt` allows you to provide information (like number of audio files in the database) about each class.

+If you are using the option `compute_embeddings=False` then the file path should point yo the `.npy` path of the embedding instead than the original audio file and the `dataset_directory` parameter should point to the folder containing the embeddings.

 You can find examples of these files at  `./data/demo-dataset_files`.